-- Can be very subtle, and in certain anatomical situations can provide a better aesthetic result than some surgical reconstructive options.
+- It can be very subtle, and in certain anatomical situations can provide a better aesthetic result than some surgical reconstructive options.

-- Can be non-invasive: prostheses don’t require more surgery unless the prosthetic is implanted or attached via bone-anchored implants.
+- It can be non-invasive: prostheses don’t require more surgery unless the prosthetic is implanted or attached via bone-anchored implants.

-- Helps to empower people to start living ‘The new normal’.
+- It helps to empower people to start living ‘the new normal’ life.

 - A prosthetics may not be a permanent attachment and usually needs to be removed daily for cleaning and hygiene.

-- A non-implanted prosthetics wears out over time and needs maintenance and replacing periodically in a person lifetime.
+- A non-implanted prosthetics wears out over time and needs maintenance and replacement periodically in a person’s lifetime.

-- Can be costly if no funding is available for the particular type of prosthetics.
+- It can be costly if no funding is available for the particular type of prosthetics.